SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 Under Advanced Formatting (the A icon):
 - Set "Context Template" to "NovelAI"
-- Set "Tokenizer" to "NerdStash v2"
+- Set "Tokenizer" to "Best match"
 - Check "Always add character's name to prompt"
-- Check "Remove Empty New Lines from Output"
+- Check "Collapse Consecutive Newlines"
 - Uncheck the "Enabled" box under "Instruct Mode"

 Under User Settings (the person with a gear)